-Spanish judge questions Twitter hack suspect wanted by US
+Spain: Judge jails suspect wanted by US in 2020 Twitter hack

 U.S. prosecutors accuse O’Connor of involvement in a July 2020 hack of more than 130 accounts, including those of prominent politicians, celebrities and technology moguls.

-A criminal complaint filed in federal court in the Northern District of California also charges O’Connor for hacks taking over Twitter, TikTok and Snapchat accounts, as well as cyberstalking a juvenile.
+A criminal complaint filed in federal court in the Northern District of California also charges O’Connor for allegedly taking over TikTok and Snapchat accounts, as well as cyberstalking a juvenile.

+O’Connor has denied wrongdoing in previous interviews.
+No lawyers defending him could be located immediately.

 The Madrid-based National Court handles extradition requests in Spain.
-A court spokesman, who was not authorized to be named in media reports, said that the judge will decide whether O’Connor should remain in custody while awaiting extradition procedures.
+A court spokesperson said Judge Santiago Pedraz considered the charges against O’Connor grave enough to warrant keeping him in custody and preventing him from trying to flee during the extradition process.

-Those procedures can take months before being resolved and involve both a judicial review and the Spanish Cabinet’s approval.
+Extradition requests can take months to resolve and involve both a judicial review and the Spanish Cabinet’s approval.

-The FBI informed Spanish authorities about O’Connor’s alleged involvement in last summer’s hack, the National Police said in a press release.
+The FBI informed Spanish authorities about O’Connor’s alleged involvement in last year’s hack, the National Police said in a press release.
 It said Spanish and U.S. agents took part in his arrest and search of the suspect’s residence, confiscating two computers and a mobile phone.

 The U.S. criminal complaint charged O’Connor — who went by the online handle PlugWalkJoe — with crimes including cyberstalking, making extortive and threatening communications and intentionally accessing a computer without authorization.